egetelli/egetelli/README.md

 :muscle: I'm open to use all of new technologies-languages and I'm a good researcher.

-🌱 I’m currently learning .NET, React and Data Science.
+🌱 I’m currently learning .NET, React and Data Analysis tools.

 💞️ I’m looking to collaborate on anything useful.